Brave Survivor Urges Others To Come Forward And Not Suffer Alone

 “While we are pleased to have secured this settlement for Jordan, we recognise that nothing will change what has happened.
 We hope Jordan can now try and look to the future the best he can.

 “It is also important that others subjected to sexual abuse whether historical or not, report what has happened to them.
 Support is available and nobody should have to suffer in silence.”
-Tom Fletcher - Associate Solicitor
+Tom Fletcher - Senior Associate

 Jordan was placed with Gallagher, who also volunteered as a swimming coach and at a youth club, for two weeks for respite care.
 He was the only child staying with him at the time and suffered abuse throughout his stay.

 Jordan, who now lives partner Amy Dane, 24, said: “It remains incredibly difficult to talk about and the whole experience undoubtedly has had a traumatic impact on me.

 “Through the years I’ve suffered with so many different things – suicidal thoughts, weight loss and low moods.
 In more recent times I’ve developed anxiety, nightmares and panic attacks.

 “I don’t know if I will ever truly come to terms with what happened but I am determined to try and not let this man ruin my life.
 I want to try and look to the future.

 “I just hope that by speaking out others who have been abused feel that they don’t have to go through what happened to them alone.